 We are called to worship Elohim in Revelation 14:7.
-"And worship Him that made heaven, and earth, and the sea, and the fountains of water."
+"And worship Him [not Them] that made heaven, and earth, and the sea, and the fountains of water."
 When shall we worship Yahuwah?
 Does it really matter to Elohim, the Creator "of heaven, and earth, and the sea, and the fountains of water" when we come to worship Him?
 In order for us to find that answer we need to zoom into the future to see when those will worship Him in the earth made new and back to the past to see when they came to worship Elohim, the Creator, "of heaven, and earth, and the sea, and the fountains of water."
 Elohim is "the same yesterday, today, and forever" (Hebrews 13:8).
 Elohim is constant and stable.
 He changes not (Malachi 3:6).
 He is not one way today and completely different tomorrow.
-By looking at the future and when people will come to worship Him and to the past and when people came to worship Him, we should be able to come to the proper understanding of when to worship Him today.
+By looking into the future and when people will come to worship Him and to the past and when people came to worship Him, we should be able to come to the proper understanding of when to worship Him today.
 Shouldn’t we?

 If you will take time to look at the context for Isaiah 66:23, you will see we are talking about the future.
 "And it shall come to pass that from one new moon to another, and from one Sabbath to another, shall all flesh come to worship before Me, saith Yahuwah."
 Is this when you are worshipping Yahuwah at the present?
 Are you coming to worship before Elohim on the "new moon" and the "sabbath?"
 Why not?
 So that is what is pictured in the future.
 Right?
 So what about the past?
 When did Elohim’s "people" come to worship Him in the past?
 Does the Bible tell us?
 We are dealing only when we are to worship Elohim in this study.
 Not how and not where.
 "Likewise the people of the land shall worship at the door of this gate before Yahuwah in the sabbath and in the new moons" (Ezekiel 46:3).